"A television reporter and cameraman follow emergency workers into a dark apartment building and are quickly locked inside with something terrifying."

 Unfortunately, Ángela dominated this film.
 I don't think there were more than 5 of the 120 minutes where she wasn't on screen, and she was a very annoying character.
 If she wasn't acting in a controlling way or redundantly telling the cameraman to film things, she was screeching at the top of her voice.
 I'm glad I had subtitles and could turn the volume down.

 |"Eeeeh, what's up, Doc?"|

-As for the story, for another faux found footage movie, it wasn't bad.
-I was a bit annoyed by what I would call "linear gameplay" since a lot of the characters' actions involved going backwards and forwards over the same ground just like in a "Resident Evil" game.
-Actually, it also reminded me of "Doom" and "Quake" in the way that it was all a lot of running through corridors, or up and down stairs, collecting an item at point A to be used at point B, and unlocking doors etc. The video game influence on "[REC]" was blatantly obvious.
+As for the story, for another faux found footage movie, "[REC]" wasn't bad.
+I was a bit annoyed by what I would call "linear gameplay", since a lot of the characters' actions involved going backwards and forwards over the same ground just like in a "Resident Evil" game.
+Actually, it also reminded me of "Doom" and "Quake" in the way that it was all a lot of running through corridors, or up and down stairs, collecting an item at point A to be used at point B, and unlocking doors etc. The video game influence on "[REC]" were blatantly obvious.

 Among all the outstanding gore and make-up effects, there were even a couple of jump scares which actually got me.
 Both involved the little girl, Jennifer, once she had turned rabid.
 I didn't find the atmosphere to be particularly creepy, and there wasn't any tension, but the jump scares just happened so unexpectedly that they caught me off guard.

 Of course, there were several plot holes which almost spoilt my enjoyment of "[REC]" including how Max, the little girl's dog, got infected when the Portuguese girl had been locked away for years with no contact with any of the other residents of the building.
 The old woman who was said to have cats didn't actually have any cats roaming around her apartment either which was a huge disappointment for me.